 Because they don’t cost a lot, customers won’t have qualms about adding these items to their carts.
 And, if your line is moving, they won’t have much time to second guess their decisions.

-According to DAC, the following types of products are the best to include at the cash wrap:
+The following types of products are the best to include at the cash wrap:

-- Sample-sized versions of your best sellers.
+- Sample-sized versions of your bestsellers.
 Think travel-sized beauty products.

 - Small purchases, like gift cards, candy bars, or gum.